dnsimple/dnsimple-developer/content/sandbox.markdown

 ## Getting started

-The DNSimple sandbox is a independent system, you have to create another account and register some domains to test your integrations.
+The DNSimple sandbox is a independent system, you have to create another account and register some domains to test your integrations. *Every action within the Sandbox will be free of charge*

 - Go to [sandbox.dnsimple.com/signup](https://sandbox.dnsimple.com/signup) and register your account. _It does not have to match your DNSimple live account._
 - When asked to choose a plan choose `Skip this step and choose a plan later` at the bottom.
 If you want to test features that requires a valid subscription please refer to the [Testing Subscriptions](#testing-subscriptions) section.